 Unusual Options Activity Insight: iQIYI

-iQIYI (NASDAQ:IQ) shares experienced unusual options activity on Monday.
-The stock price moved down to $10.87 following the option alert.
+On Tuesday, shares of iQIYI (NASDAQ:IQ) saw unusual options activity.
+After the option alert, the stock price moved down to $10.37.

 - Sentiment: BEARISH